Landing Page Optimization

 Here’s how its original and revamped page looked like:

-Since landing pages are responsible for getting a majority of new leads your business, they demand utmost attention.
-Take into account the above mentioned points, make the necessary changes to these lead generation pages and increase your conversion rate.
+Since landing pages are responsible for getting a majority of new leads to your business, they demand utmost attention.
+Take into account the above mentioned points, make the necessary changes to these lead generation pages, and increase your conversion rates.

 Frequently Asked Questions on Landing Page Optimization

 Optimizing a landing page involves making changes to the various elements present on the landing page, i.e., testing out the headline, copy, images and call-to-action buttons to increase the number of conversions.

 The main objective of landing pages is to provide the most optimal user experience.
 So, in essence, this is a valid reason to use them in SEO.
 However, in the longer run, landing pages are not good for SEO because they are Orphan pages, and don’t have many internal links or outlinks.

 Yes!
 Landing pages still work.
 Landing pages are very efficient when it comes to PPC campaigns.
 They are highly customized and designed to meet the needs of a particular target audience.
 That’s why one can observe a very high conversion rate on landing pages.

 There is no single answer to this metric of the conversion rate for landing pages.
 It depends upon the industry of your online business.
 Conventionally, a conversion rate in the range of 2% to 5% is considered good.